ThorstenDoherr/searchengine/SE/searchengine.md

 [[Search Strategy]](#search-strategy)

 #### Action>Research
 The research action recalculates the identity according to the current settings without retrieving new candidates.
 It ignores all settings that restrict the retrieval like threshold or cutoff.
+Feedback will only be recognized as intended when activation is deactivated (zero).
 The research can be limited on specific runs, i.e. the mirrored run of a self-referential search.
 There are options to interact the new identity with the existing identity.
 Because the absolute identification potential, called score, depends on the priority setting of the search types, it is also subject to changes requiring a mode of integration.
 The research action can be restricted to search types without destructive preparers.
 This option is intended to be used with the reverse option of the refine action.
 Because this specific usage of the action is already integrated into the search action, this option is deprecated.
 [[research]](#research)

 #### Action>Refine